umd-lib/personnel-request-budgeting/README.md

-# personnel-request-budgeting
+# annual-staffing-request

-A Rails application for submitting personnel requests as part of the library budgeting process.
+A Rails application for submitting staffing requests as part of the library budgeting process.

 ## Quick Start